simplyvinay/exelor/README.md

 #### Paging, Sorting and Filtering

-- You can use paging, sorting and filtering by using the Sieve model on Get enpoints which supports the following params (you can read more about Sieve [here](https://github.com/Biarity/Sieve))
+- You can use paging, sorting and filtering by using the Sieve model on Get endpoints which supports the following params (you can read more about Sieve [here](https://github.com/Biarity/Sieve))
 ```curl
 GET /GetPosts